What is hypertension?

 The blood pressure reading is in the form of two numbers.
 The higher of the two is the measure of systolic pressure, the pressure in the arteries when the heart beats or pumps blood to the body.
 The lower of the two is the measure of diastolic pressure, the pressure in the arteries when the heart is at rest, between beats.

-The normal blood pressure range varies with age, sex and the child’s height (size), so readings that suggest high blood pressure vary with age and size, too.
-Doctors follow guidelines published by the AAP to determine when a reading suggests high blood pressure.
+The normal blood pressure range varies with age, sex and the child’s height (size), so what is considered high blood pressure in children varies with age and size, too.
+Doctors follow guidelines published by the AAP on normal blood pressure for kids to determine when a reading suggests high blood pressure.

 Blood pressure readings for a particular child on a particular day can also vary.
 Exertion and anxiety can raise blood pressure temporarily.
 So if the family has hurried to the appointment or walked up stairs, or if the child is worried or scared during the visit, a slightly elevated reading may not be cause for concern.
 Machine readings can also have a margin of error, and inaccurate readings can be made if the cuff is not the right size for the child.
 Because of these factors, the AAP guidelines for pediatricians include additional testing steps.